CPE-OAuth/servicestage-eclipse-plugin/README.md

 Once your preferences and application information have been configured, you are ready to deploy your war file.

 1. Build your project and generate the war file, if needed
-1. From the Project Explorer, right-click the war file/Node.js project and select `Huawei > ServiceStage > Deploy`
+1. From the Project Explorer, right-click the war file/Node.js project and select `ServiceStage > Deploy`
 1. The deployment process will begin and provide progress information.

 The deployment process is as follows: